Malaysia to grab Asia IPO top spot with $2 billion IHH listing

 BETTER THAN FELDA GLOBAL

-A strong domestic market could see IHH make a stronger trading debut than Felda Global's 20 percent first day pop when the firm lists on the Kuala Lumpur and Singaporean bourses on July 25, due in part to its defensive appeal, local investors say.
+A strong domestic market could see IHH make a stronger trading debut than Felda Global's 20 percent first day pop when the firm lists on July 25, due in part to its defensive appeal, local investors say.

 "IHH offers less to the public and institutional investors (10.52 percent) than Felda (26.9 percent), how difficult is it for it to perform the same as Felda?" said a senior official with a Malaysian bank-backed fund management firm.